damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/login-using-popup.md

+---
+sidebar_label: Login using a popup
+sidebar_position: 4
+---

-# Authentication using a Popup
+# Login using a Popup

 You can authenticate with any Open ID Connect identity provider using a popup.